Ch4nKyy/Aoe3wpfg/README.md

 # AOE3wpfg
-Age of empires 3 definitive edition game ui project.
+Age3 DE UI in SC2 layout

+## How to

+* Clone project
-* You can extract game resource and put the resources into "resource" folder.
+* Use ResourceManager (0.5.0) to extract all bars inside Age3/Game/UI and put the output into aoe3wpfg/resources.
-* Compile the project and you will get a wpf program running with game ui.
-* Easyway to modify game ui, but Visual Studio need tons of hardware to handle it.

-`WARN`: This Project will show that why AOE3DE running with such a low performance.
+* Build the solution
+* Open xaml in designer view

+## Troubleshooting

+* Designer says "BitmapImage initialization is not complete.
+Call the EndInit method to complete the initialization."
+-> Files in /resources are missing.